jsborjesson/SudokuSolver/docs/Vocabulary.md

 sudoku
-: a valid sudoku has only one possible solution, science has determined that the least amount of given cells that can produce this is [17](http://arxiv.org/abs/1201.0749).
+: a valid sudoku has only one possible solution, science has determined that the least amount of given cells that can meet this criteria is [17](http://arxiv.org/abs/1201.0749).

 grid
 : the 9x9 sudoku